AABoyles/LessWrong-Portable/README.md

 * [Meditation, insight, and rationality.
 (Part 1 of 3)](https://www.lesserwrong.com/posts/QqSNFcGSZdnARx56E/meditation-insight-and-rationality-part-1-of-3)
 * [Meditation, insight, and rationality.
 (Part 2 of 3)](https://www.lesserwrong.com/posts/QjoTFHzvrxQg9A6j3/meditation-insight-and-rationality-part-2-of-3)

-The contents of the urls array in my meta config file isn't the full url, but the path following "https://www.lesserwrong.com".
+The contents of the urls array in my meta config file isn't the full url, but the path following the `source`.
 So, my meta config file should look like this:

 ```json
 {